 Disadvantages of quality control

 With a quality control inspector in place, individuals are not necessarily encouraged to take responsibility for the quality of their own work which may cause issues with the quality of the product or service.
+This can be an issue with growing technical or manufacturing companies where staff rely heavily on their supervisors.

 Rejected product is expensive.
 Some rejected products can be re-worked or remodelled; However, this is not the case in many industries.
 Either way, rejects incur more costs.